roytang/blog/content/replies/2014/01/cevqlzx/index.md

 - magicTCG
 ---

-The one where the opponent is at 5 life with no blockers or answers\n Heck even at 10 life
+The one where the opponent is at 5 life with no blockers or answers

+Heck even at 10 life